mikolajroszak/integromat.github.io/apps/articles/parameters.md

 **For Modules and Connections**:
 Parameters describe what your module will receive as the input from the user.
-It describes the fields that the user has to fill on the module form in order to configure the module.
+They describes the fields that the user has to fill on the module form in order to configure the module.

 ___